Hack-Club-SIT/basic-command-lines/Command-Line.md

 ## ***Command Line:***

-* essential tool for software development.
+* an essential tool for software development.
 * useful to execute a wide variety of programs on your computer.
 * a tool for interacting with a computer using text (also known as a *text interface*).